anila-niaz/Prestashop/README.md

 NOTE: The override for this function wasn't working so I left this manual modification for now.

-  - As we are overriding a controller we need to delete cache/class_index.php

-2. Deactivate automatic activation on account creation.
+3. Deactivate automatic activation on account creation.

   To do so you need to modify a little code.
 In controllers/front/AuthController.php you need to change: